ShafeeSilent/jba_kotlin_connect_four/README.md

 # jba_kotlin_connect_four
 "Сonnect Four" console game in Kotlin.
-Developed in the context of JetBrains Academy
+Developed as part of my training at JetBrains Academy.